Menu

 Stage 4: Pouring and Creating the Design

 After mixing, the liquid resin is poured onto the surface of preparation.
-At this point creativity comes in.
+This is where creativity comes to life in the resin art process.

 Popular Resin Art Techniques